samuel-2018/tech_degree_project_9/README.md

 ## "Extra Credit" Features

-- GET /api/users route and /api/courses route filter out uneeded properties.
+- GET /api/users route and /api/courses route filter out unneeded properties.
 - Only the owner of a course can modify or delete that course.
 - Only valid, unique email addresses can be used to create a user account.
 - User input is sanitized.